edmundsj/hardsync/README.md

 - Support for multiple response fields
 - Variable-size arrays in requests and responses
 - Break out config into separate config.py module, heavily test
-- Add example with how to override baud rate and device serial number
+- Add example with how to override device serial number
 - Verify that generated client-side code is valid python
 - Set up CI for automatic testing and publishing to PyPi
 - Implement hardsync.ini file, static configuration